-Though our framework may be similar to the works done by Muha and \v{C}ani\'{c}, we have the following unique features in solving our problem: \begin{enumerate} \item[(i)] Muha and \v{C}ani\'{c} used Lax-Milgram Theorem to show the existence and uniqueness of subproblem in \cite{MC2013,MC2013ARMA,MC2014JDE,MC2016JDE}.
+Besides the procedure of Muha and \v{C}ani\'{c}, we have the following features when solving our problem: \begin{enumerate} \item[(i)] Muha and \v{C}ani\'{c} used Lax-Milgram theorem to show the existence and uniqueness of subproblem in \cite{MC2013,MC2013ARMA,MC2014JDE,MC2016JDE}.
 However, in our paper, Lax-Milgram Theorem does not hold due to the nonlinear term $ f(\bbeta) $.
 Unlike \cite{TW2018}, in which Galerkin method was used, we prove the existence and uniqueness of solutions to system \eqref{subf} by means of the traditional semigroup theory \cite{Pazy1983}. \item[(ii)] Since the Non-Newtonian constitutive relation is nonlinear, we can not apply the standard Lax-Milgram Lemma.
-Muha and \v{C}ani\'{c} made use of the Schaefer’s fixed point theorem in \cite{MC2015} to deal with the nonlinear Koiter membrane.
-We notice the $ p- $structure of fluid subproblem and show that using the Browder-Minty theorem \cite[Theorem 9.14--1]{Ciarlet2013} for $ p > 2 $ works well in our problem. \item[(iii)] When we summarize the weak and weak* convergence, we get obatin the $ L^p $ weak convergence for symmetrized gradient $ \bD^{\etaNn}(\uNn) $ and $ L^q $ weak convergence ($ \frac{1}{p} + \frac{1}{q} = 1 $) for $ \bbS (\bD^{\etaNn}(\uNn)) $.
+We notice the $ p- $structure of fluid subproblem and show that using the Browder-Minty theorem \cite[Theorem 9.14--1]{Ciarlet2013} for $ p > 2 $ works well in our problem. \item[(iii)] When we summarize the weak and weak* convergence, we get the $ L^p $ weak convergence for symmetric gradient $ \bD^{\etaNn}(\uNn) $ and $ L^q $ weak convergence ($ \frac{1}{p} + \frac{1}{q} = 1 $) for $ \bbS (\bD^{\etaNn}(\uNn)) $.
 Their limit cannot be deduced directly due to the variant subscript $ \etaNn $ (related to fluid domain) and nonlinearity from $ \bbS $.
 We modified the proof of Proposition 7.6 in \cite{MC2014JDE} by introducing the localized Minty's Trick to obtain the limit. \end{enumerate}